Was this article helpful?

-Having the ability to publish entries and assets in bulk on the specified environments can ease the process of content management.
-And with Contentstack's bulk-publish-entries-assets script, you can automate the process of bulk publishing your entries and assets.
+Publishing entries and assets in bulk in specific environments can ease content management.
+With Contentstack's bulk-publish-entries-assets script, you can automate the process of bulk publishing your entries and assets.

 In this guide, we will look at different scenarios of bulk publishing and how to use the bulk-publish-entries-assets script in each scenario.

-Note: If you have the Bulk Publish feature enabled for your plan, this script will make use of Bulk APIs.
-Make sure you keep the bulkPublish and bulkUnpublish flags to true in the config.
-If it’s not part of your plan, it will publish the items in queue, one at a time.
+Note: This script will use Bulk APIs if your plan has the Bulk Publish feature enabled.
+Make sure you keep the bulkPublish and bulkUnpublish flags set to true in the config.
+If it’s not part of your plan, it will publish the items in the queue, one at a time.

 We will discuss the use of this script in the following scenarios: